 With 1 day to expiry, traders are willing to pay a time value of just 30 paise.
 However, if the time to expiry was 20 days or more the time value would probably be Rs.5 or Rs.8/-.
 The point that I’m trying to make here is this – with every passing day, as we get closer to the expiry day, the time to expiry becomes lesser and lesser.
 This means the option buyers will pay lesser and lesser towards time value.
 So if the option buyer pays Rs.10 as the time value today, tomorrow he would probably pay Rs.9.5/- as the time value.
 This leads us to a very important conclusion – “All other things being equal, an option is a depreciating asset.
 The option’s premium erodes daily and this is attributable to the passage of time”.
 Now the next logical question is – by how much would the premium decrease on a daily basis owing to the passage of time?
 Well, Theta the 3rd Option Greek helps us answer this question.

 14.3 – Theta

-- At the start of the series – when there are many days for expiry the option does not lose much value.
-For example when there were 120 days to expiry the option was trading at 350, however when there was 100 days to expiry, the option was trading at 300.
+- At the start of the series – when there are many days for expiry, the option does not lose much value.
+For example, when there were 120 days to expiry the option was trading at 350, however, when there were 100 days to expiry, the option was trading at 300.
 Hence the effect of theta is low

 So if you are selling options at the start of the series – you have the advantage of pocketing a large premium value (as the time value is very high) but do remember the fall in premium happens at a low rate.
 You can sell options closer to the expiry – you will get a lower premium but the drop in premium is high, which is advantageous to the options seller.
 Theta is a relatively straightforward and easy Greek to understand.
 We will revisit theta again when we will discuss cross dependencies of Greeks.
 But for now, if you have understood all that’s being discussed here you are good to go.
 We shall now move forward to understand the last and the most interesting Greek – Vega!